 On Sunday: Tour departs at 09:15 from outside the Oxford Visitor Information Centre, 15-16 Broad Street, Oxford.
 OX1 3AS.

 The health and safety of customers and staff is our number one priority!

 Face masks and hand sanitiser products available to all customers

 50% of all available seats will be left empty to ensure space and distancing

 Fully refundable and amendable up until 7 days before travel, with flexible booking guarantee!
-This applies to all bookings made after 10th March 2020.
 You can view the booking conditions during the booking process, prior to confirmation of any booking

 Having picked up from London and Oxford, our first stop on the tour is to Stratford-upon-Avon.
 Nestled in the idyllic Cotswolds landscape lies the town of Stratford-upon-Avon, which is famous for being the birthplace of William Shakespeare.
 There are 5 houses in the town that are connected in some way, shape or form to the life of this literary giant, including the house where his wife Anne Hathaway grew up.
 The day tour will explore the fascinating history between the town and Shakespeare, with plenty of time to ask your dedicated tour guide questions!
 The town is also notable for its local boutique shops and cafes and pretty narrow streets.